 • It is non-numerical, descriptive, applies to reason and uses words.

 • it aims to get the meaning, feeling and describe the situation.

 • It investigates the why and how of decision making

 We may then consider different types of probability samples.
 Although several different methods might be used to create a sample, they generally can be grouped into one of two categories: probability samples or non-probability samples.

 The idea behind this type is random selection.
 More specifically, each sample from the population of interest has a known probability of selection under a given sampling scheme.
 There are four categories of probability samples described below

 Social research is often conducted in situations where a researcher cannot select the kinds of probability samples used in large-scale social surveys.
 For example, say you wanted to study homelessness – there is no list of homeless individuals nor are you likely to create such a list.
-However, you need to get some kind of a sample of respondents in order to conduct your research.
+However, you need to get some kind of a sample of respondents to conduct your research.
 To gather such a sample, you would likely use some form of non-probability sampling.

-To reiterate, the primary difference between probability methods of sampling and non-probability methods is that in the latter you do not know the likelihood that any element of a population will be selected for study.
+To reiterate, the primary difference between probability methods of sampling and non-probability methods is that in the latter you do not know the likelihood that any element of a population will be selected for the study.